riboviz/workflows/cwl/CommonWorkflowLanguage.md

 ---

-## CWL tool descriptions
+## CWL tool wrappers

-There are repositories of CWL tool descriptions for biology/life sciences:
+There are repositories of CWL tool wrappers for biology/life sciences:

 * [common-workflow-library/bio-cwl-tools](https://github.com/common-workflow-library/bio-cwl-tools) (Apache 2.0 licence)
 * [pitagora-network/pitagora-cwl](https://github.com/pitagora-network/pitagora-cwl/tree/master/tools) (Apache 2.0 licence) - these are complemented with example workflows.

-There are also other projects that have developed CWL tool descriptions e.g.:
+There are also other projects that have developed CWL tool wrappers e.g.:

 * [YeoLab/eclip](https://github.com/YeoLab/eclip/) (BSD 3-clause licence)